jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 ```sh
   PS C:\> New-ESXserver -composer 192.168.1.110 -composerusername Administrator -composerpassword password -hostname ESX6-3 -hostpassword HPEinvent -vcenterserver "vcenter.hpe.net" -vcenterusername "Administrator@vsphere.local" -vcenterpassword "HPEinvent" -vcenterlocation Synergy
 ```
-Deploy an ESXi server named ESX6-3, power on the server
+Deploy an ESXi server using the Image Streamer default OS Deployment plan
+Select the first available healthy compute module compatible with the serverhardwaretypename defined in the global variables
+Assign the default password defined in the OS Deployment plan to the ESXi root user account
+Generate a OneView server profile named "ESX6-3"
+Turn on automatically the ESXi Host once the server profile is created in OneView because the vCenterserver parameter is used
-Add the server to be managed by a vCenter server "vcenter.hpe.net" and import the server in the "Synergy" location
+Add the server to be managed by a vCenter server "vcenter.hpe.net" and import the server in the "Synergy" location, if not present, the location ressource is created